-Kvarner is the huge gulf in the northern part of Croatia’s Adriatic coast, nested between the Istria peninsula and the coastline of Northern Dalmatia.
+Kvarner is the huge gulf in the northern part of Croatia’s Adriatic coast, nestled between the Istria peninsula and the coastline of Northern Dalmatia.
 The unofficial capital of the region is Rijeka (Fiume in Italian) and also the biggest Croatian port.

 As a fun fact, Rijeka has been the second city that I visited in Croatia back in 2015, when I irreversibly fell in love with the country.
 Strangely, by the time of publishing this article on the blog (and after almost 200 articles published), I still haven’t written about my experiences in this beautiful and often overlooked city.

-This northern Adriatic region extends from Opatija, a trendy seaside destination, proudly called the Nice of the Adriatic, all the way to Starigrad Paklenica (South to the slightly better known city of Karlobag).
+This northern Adriatic region extends from Opatija, a trendy seaside destination, proudly called the Nice of the Adriatic, all the way to Starigrad Paklenica (South to the slightly better-known city of Karlobag).

 Several of the largest islands in the Adriatic Sea belong to the region of the Kvarner.